devopssteps/complete-60-days-devops-course/module-9_Python/day-64-Python-Automation-and-CLI-Tools.md

 ---

-## 🔹 Part 1: Why Python for DevOps Automation?
+## 🔹 Why Python for DevOps Automation?

 Python is used in DevOps for: